lukexor/tetanes/README.md

 ## Known Issues

-* Audio is silenced during increases or decreases in game speed
 * Super Mario Bros 3 hangs at the title screen
 * Horizontal scrolling on Fester's Quest is glitchy
 * Mid-scanline updates don't work correctly